 In Africa, the movie industry remains lagging behind on the global market.
-Except for Nigeria’s Nollywood, the rest of African states have not taken a keen interest in developing talents, arts, music and drama.
-This has made it impossible for most talents to breakthrough this ever evolving and competitive global village.
+Except for Nigeria’s Nollywood, the rest of the African states have not taken a keen interest in developing talents, arts, music, and drama.
+This has made it impossible for most talents to break through this ever-evolving and the competitive global village.

 This has had a negative impact on many young people and consumers of television shows in Uganda and Africa in general.
-Many have adopted a lifestyle which is alien to them because of what they watch on TV.
-This has led to dislike of anything which is local worsened by absence of alternative local shows.
+Many have adopted a lifestyle that is alien to them because of what they watch on TV.
+This has led to a dislike of anything which is locally worsened by the absence of alternative local shows.

-Conclusively, Nabwami’s movies might be ignored by upper class citizens in Uganda but the international applause that he is getting deserves mentioning.
-Five years from now, Wakaliwood might take over Africa’s entertainment corners if Nabwana’s online campaign to get funding so as to buy world class equipment and studio yield positive response from well wishers.
-From Team This Is Uganda, this is another world class positive story from Uganda!
+Conclusively, Nabwami’s movies might be ignored by upper-class citizens in Uganda but the international applause that he is getting deserves mention.
+Five years from now, Wakaliwood might take over Africa’s entertainment corners if Nabwana’s online campaign to so as to buy world class equipment and studio yield positive response from well wishers.
+From Team This Is Uganda, this is another world-class positive story from Uganda!